 2. It is windy for a reason.

-Obviously the central, serene nude is the deserving focus of our attention.
-Her nudity and long flowing hair are almost synonymous with idealized western female beauty.
+Obviously, the central, serene nude is the deserving focus of our attention.
+Her nudity and long flowing hair are almost synonymous with idealized Western female beauty.
 Those key details are not by chance, which is made clear by the actions of the figures on her either side.
 To the left we have personifications of the winds, blowing her to shore.
 On the right, we have a personification of Springtime holding out a garment to cover up the nakedness.
-That wind then is performing two important functions: making those auburn locks stream and prevent that pretty pink throw from wrapping itself around that divine form.
+That wind then is performing two important functions: making those auburn locks stream and preventing that pretty pink throw from wrapping itself around that divine form.

 Leonardo Da Vinci, who is well known for his religious and scientific artworks, was, in fact, a contemporary and acquaintance of Botticelli.
 Perhaps surprisingly, considering the subject matter, there are obvious similarities between The Birth of Venus and Da Vinci’s The Baptism of Christ.
 The central (almost) nude figure, the left-hand side pair, the surrounding dress, and even the right-hand side figure reaching out to the middle.
 There’s even what looks like a bulrush in the bottom left corner!

 After Botticelli painted his Birth of Venus a religious turn in Florence began to condemn pagan and sexual imagery.
-This was a serious time, for example on Shrove Tuesday in 1497 supporters of the Dominican friar Girolamo Savonarola held bonfire, known now as the “Bonfire of Vanities,” burning any objects thought to be “occasions of sin”.
-Sensibly, therefore Boticelli’s later works move away from his depictions Greek mythology towards religious imagery.
+This was a serious time, for example on Shrove Tuesday in 1497 supporters of the Dominican friar Girolamo Savonarola held a bonfire, known now as the “Bonfire of Vanities,” burning any objects thought to be “occasions of sin”.
+Sensibly, therefore Boticelli’s later works move away from his depictions of Greek mythology towards religious imagery.
 However, that serene face of Venus still seems to persist, transforming her from an erotic image of sex and desire to the sacred image of the Madonna.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.